joshspicer/joshspicer-com-new/_posts/2018-06-28-root-pixel-1-verizon.md

 <h2>Get rid of all the Verizon</h2>

 Now i'm not positive if this step is essential, but after encountering difficulty I decided to reimage the phone with an official Google image.
-Verizon may impose some configuration that was inhibiting the rooting process.
-Since all the guides prior dealt with Google-issued Pixels, I thought this may be a safe hypothesis.
+Either way, can't hurt to start with a clean slate.
 <br><br>
 Download the image above and follow this steps Google provides on their [factory images](https://developers.google.com/android/images) page.
 Essentially, you'll want to unzip the image archive, plug in your device, and run the `flash-all.sh` it provides.
 You'll need to make sure the